zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   per Payload Type level and would require re-definition in that context.

-1. A legacy endpoint that doesn't understand the indication that different RTP payload types are different media streams might be slightly confused by the large amount of possibly overlapping or identically defined RTP Payload Types.
+1. A legacy endpoint that does not understand the indication that different RTP payload types are different media streams might be slightly confused by the large amount of possibly overlapping or identically defined RTP Payload Types.